 We’re the primitive part of your dog’s limbic system, a collection of special brain structures specially involved in emotions.
 We are therefore surrounded by some fascinating neighbors such as the pineal gland and your dog’s hippocampus.

 If you’re looking for us, you can indeed find us right at the end of the hippocampus, a structure with which we exchange information.

 We Work as a Threat Detection System

 When you think of us, think about the word “threat.”
 It’s is thanks to us that your dog is intimidated by threats and reacts accordingly in a fearful manner.
-You may think, why should I be thankful that my dog has fear?
+You may think: “why should I be thankful that my dog has fear?”

 Being fearful is not always a bad thing, it’s actually good if your dog is fearful of things that can actually pose a threat to his life and well being.
 “Is that thing in the distance a piece of rope or a poisonous snake?”
-If your dog startles, it is because we gave him the signal of alarm that makes him jump.
+If your dog startles, it is because we gave him a signal of alarm that makes him jump.
 Imagine not having fear for one moment…

 We therefore play a role in fear conditioning.
-If your dog has started to show fear of the stairs because he heard a loud noise while climbing them, we are responsible for creating that fearful response.
-We gain information from the dog’s senses and then work in unison with our next door neighbor the hippocampus.
+If your dog has started to show a fear of the stairs because he heard a loud noise while climbing them, we are responsible for creating that fearful response.
+We gain information from the dog’s senses and then work in unison with our next door neighbor, the hippocampus.
 The hippocampus is responsible for storing memories of traumatic events so it sends us alert messages that causes us to react.
 Our teamwork therefore helps orchestrate the fear response.